aVeryStrangeGuy/PDFmover/README.md

-The file DB be changed to make this plugin work
+The file db_conn.php will need to be changed to make this plugin work